ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::

-With the project downloaded, let's explore the code, starting with the Workflow.
+Now that you've downloaded the project, let's dive into the code.

 ## Explore the application's Workflow and Activity Definitions
 The Temporal Application will consist of the following pieces: